chetan202022/AI-Summarizer-chrome-extension/README.md

 # 🤖 AI Summarizer Chrome Extension

-AI Summarizer is a Manifest V3 Chrome Extension that extracts webpage content and generates AI-powered summaries using Groq's Llama models.
-It helps users quickly understand articles and web content by reducing reading time and presenting concise summaries in multiple formats.
+AI Summarizer is a Manifest V3 Chrome Extension that extracts webpage content and generates AI-powered summaries using Groq’s Llama models.
+It helps users quickly understand articles by converting long content into concise, readable summaries in multiple formats and languages.

 ---